floriandiud/facebook-group-members-scraper/README.md

  1. Go to a Facebook group page
  1. Open Chrome Developer Console
  1. Copy Paste the following code into the console.
-It will add a "Download 0 members" button
+It will add a "Download 0 members" button. **Important: Copy/Paste before moving to the "People/Members" tab**
  1. Click on the "People" tab of the group page
- 1. Scroll to load new members that will get caught by the script.
+ 1. Scroll to load new members that will get scraped by the script.
 The button counter increases with new members scraped.
  1. Once done, click on the "Download X members" button to download the generated CSV file
  1. The profiles are kept in a cache until you click the "Reset" button.
-Thanks to this cache, the extracted profiles are still available if your browser "crash"
+Thanks to this cache, the extracted profiles are still available if your browser "crashes"

  Read our step-by-step [guide to extract Facebook group members and find their LinkedIn profile](https://www.datablist.com/how-to/scrape-facebook-group-members-linkedin)